Vera Lagoa: First female RTP presenter

 While Falcão was working as a secretary, she heard that the Portuguese public service TV channel Rádio e Televisão de Portugal was looking for a presenter.
 She went to speak with the head of the station and expressed her interest in the position.
 After passing all the tests, she was told there was one final condition: She would not be allowed to appear on television with black hair.

-After dying her hair blonde, she appeared alongside Raul Feio in the first experimental broadcast of RTP on September 4, 1956, presenting a documentary about jewelry.
+After dyeing her hair blonde, she appeared alongside Raul Feio in the first experimental broadcast of RTP on September 4, 1956, presenting a documentary about jewelry.
 This first broadcast had a low production value, with simple plastic sets and improvised dialogue.
 As there was no videotape widely available at the time, the transmission was recorded on film.

 Although Falcão had all the qualifications to be a good presenter, she was dismissed from her position at RTP for having "too much personality": She refused to say, at the end of the broadcast, "See you tomorrow, God willing," as she was agnostic.